 Greetje: That was really tricky because I knew I was going to meet women who would be doing their utmost to look good.
 Also, there was a lot of walking involved, which meant flat shoes, and I’m not a big fan of flat shoes (understatement).

-My biggest style takeaway?
+My biggest style takeaway is?
 Wear whatever YOU want.
 As long as it makes you happy.
 Complying with rules takes away freedom.

 Deb: You write a lot about outlet shopping in Turin.
 Tell us about your best deal.